pantheon-systems/documentation/source/_docs/solr-drupal-8.md

 <div class="alert alert-danger">
 <h4 class="info">Warning</h4>
-<p markdown="1">Solr on Drupal 8 requires a Composer managed workflow, as described in our [Build Tools](/docs/guides/build-tools/) guide.
+<p markdown="1">Solr on Drupal 8 requires a Composer managed workflow, as described in our [Build Tools](/docs/guides/build-tools/) and [Composer without CI](/docs/guides/drupal-8-composer-no-ci/) guides.
 Since one module relies on [Solarium](http://www.solarium-project.org/){.external}, an external library, in addition to Composer's autoloader, we cannot support non-Composer workflows for Solr on Drupal 8.
 For details, see [this Drupal.org issue](https://www.drupal.org/node/2858750){.external}.</p>
 </div>

 ## Install Solr on Drupal 8